prash16/mlop_wine_project/README.md

 3. Create the requirement

 4. Install the requirements
-5. Download the data  copy in data_given directory
+5. Download the data  copy in input data  directory